Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Initial_Design_Candidates.md

 - Any design with both of the above is scored 4

 ### Insulation
+- Any design which does not compromise insulation is scored 10
+- Any design which multiplies the 24º cool lifetime by a factor m is scored m<sup>3</sup> x 10

 ### Veracity of temperature prediction
-- Any design with the temperature sensor outside the insulation is scored 8 (an extra layer between sensor and vaccines increases error in algorithm, as there is uncertainty associated with the exact thermal resistance of each layer)
+- Any design with the temperature sensor outside the insulation is scored 9 (an extra layer between sensor and vaccines increases error in algorithm, as there is uncertainty associated with the exact thermal resistance of each layer)
-- Any with the temperature sensor susceptible to inorganic heating is scored 5
+- Any design with the temperature sensor susceptible to inorganic heating (eg due to contact with the electronics) is scored 7
+- Any designw ith both of the above is scored 6
+- Other designs are scored 10

 ### User friendliness, primarily concerned with modularity
 - Any design which has both mechanical and electrical modularity is scored 10